kenticent9/laboratory_work_3/README.md

 Laboratory work 3 tasks.

 **ATTENTION:** Both task 2 and taks 3 need Twitter API keys, which you must enter in task_2\hidden.py and task_3\hidden.py modules correspondingly, in order to work, task 3 also need OpenGage API key, which you must enter in task_3\main.py module.
-They were deleted from the source code for security reasons. .
+You can enter yours or ask for them yasinovskyi@ucu.edu.ua They were deleted from the source code for security reasons.

 ## Task 2